kleeedolinux/KleeStores/README.md

 ## Making KleeStore Dance (Usage)

-It’s not rocket science.
+It's not rocket science.

 The **"Browse" tab** is your gateway to Choco-land.
 Scroll, search, explore.
 Pagination at the bottom stops your scroll wheel from crying.
 Found something you want?
 Smash that **"Install" button**.
 KleeStore will handle the admin prompts.

 Got regrets?
 Or just cleaning house?
 The **"Installed" tab** shows your current Choco-managed hoard.
 The **"Uninstall" button** is your friend there.

 Want the freshest list of what's out there?
-The **"Refresh" button** pings Chocolatey's servers.
+The **"Refresh" button** pings the KleeStore API.
 Your "Installed" list also usually updates to show what's *really* on your machine.

 ---